 Following the end of each Performance Period, the Committee determines the amount payable under the LTI Awards by comparing actual performance against the goals.
-The Committee measures actual consolidated pretax return on assets ("ROA Achievement") compared to Minimum, Target and Maximum performance goals for the Three Year Cumulative Revenue.
-In each case, actual performance equal to or less than the Minimum performance goal will represent 0% achievement, actual performance equal to the Target performance goal will represent 100% achievement, and actual performance at or above the Maximum performance goal will represent 200% achievement.
-ROA Achievement and Revenue Achievement are then plotted on a matrix where one axis (from 0% to 100%) represents performance goals for Three Year Average ROA over the range from Minimum to Target to Maximum, and the other axis (from 0% to 100%) represents performance goals for Three Year Cumulative Revenue over the range from Minimum to Target to Maximum.
+The Committee measures actual consolidated pretax return on assets ("ROA Achievement") compared to Minimum, Target and Maximum performance goals for the Three Year Average ROA and measures actual revenue ("Revenue Achievement") compared to Minimum, Target and Maximum performance goals for the Three Year Cumulative Revenue.
+In each case, actual performance equal to or less than the Minimum performance goal will represent 0% achievement, actual performance equal to the Target performance goal will represent 100% achievement, and actual performance at or above the Maximum performance goal will represent 200% achievement and Revenue Achievement are then plotted on a matrix where one axis (from 0% to 100%) represents performance goals for Three Year Average ROA over the range from Minimum to Target to Maximum, and the other axis (from 0% to 100%) represents performance goals for Three Year Cumulative Revenue over the range from Minimum to Target to Maximum.
 The intersection of ROA Achievement and Revenue Achievement on the matrix will determine a percentage that will be multiplied by the amount of the Target opportunity specified in the LTI Award for each Senior Executive to determine the payout earned by that executive.